fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Full stack project

-A full stack project worth 1-10 credits will be available through Open University.
+A full stack project worth 5, 7 or 10 credits will be available through Open University.

 For the project, an application is implemented in React and/or Node, though implementing a mobile application in React Native is also possible.